Yana Bay

 Islands at the eastern end of the Yana Bay.

 The Yana Bay (Янский залив; Yanskiy Zaliv) is a body of water in the Sakha Republic (Yakutia), Russian Federation.
 It is the most important gulf of the Laptev Sea.

 Geography

 The bay is located between Cape Buor-Khaya in the west and Ebelyakh Bay in the east.

-The Yana River flows into the Yana Bay, forming a huge river delta (10,200 km²) that takes up much of the bay's coastline.
+The Yana River flows into the Yana Bay, forming a huge river delta (10,200 km^{2}) that takes up much of the bay's coastline.
 The sea in this wide gulf is frozen for about nine months every year and is often clogged with ice floes.

 Yarok is a large flat island located off the mouths of the Chondon.
 Other islands in the Yana Bay are Makar and the Shelonsky Islands.
 East of these islands lies Sellyakh Bay, a deep inlet stretching southwards where the 352 km long Sellyakh and the 267 km long Muksunuokha have their mouths.